What is CCM?

 Is my patient responsible for any payment?

 The same as any other billable code under Medicare, the patient is responsible for deductibles, copayments, and remainder amounts according to the patient's insurance agreement.
-CPT 99490 and complex CCM codes are not exempt from cost-sharing rules unfortunately, so Medicare Part B patients with no secondary coverage will be responsible for about $8/month, but keep in mind that it does vary.
+CPT 99490 and complex Chronic Care Management codes are not exempt from cost-sharing rules unfortunately, so Medicare Part B patients with no secondary coverage will be responsible for about $8/month, but keep in mind that it does vary.
 The intent of the code is to reduce costs for all parties, including the patient.
-Better coordination means fewer visits, which in turn reduces the patient's overall out-of-pocket expenses.
+Better care coordination means fewer visits, which in turn reduces the patient's overall out-of-pocket expenses.

 What are the billing details?